British Columbia Specific Information

 Cataracts is a condition where the lens of your eye becomes cloudy.
 Your vision becomes hazy, darker, and less colourful.
 You may also experience vision loss.
 Cataracts are usually caused by aging, and may become more common around the age of 50.
 Cataracts can also be caused by trauma to your eye or diabetes.

-A cataract is a painless, cloudy area in the lens of the eye that blocks the passage of light to the retina.
-The retina is the nerve layer at the back of the eye.
-The nerve cells in the retina detect light entering the eye and send nerve signals to the brain about what the eye sees.
+Cataracts are a painless, cloudy area in the lens of the eye.
+They block the passage of light to the retina.
+Nerve cells in the retina detect light entering the eye and send nerve signals to the brain about what the eye sees.
 Because cataracts block this light, they can cause vision problems.

 What are the symptoms?